dwaan/homebridge-adb/README.md

 * **platform** (mandatory): the name of this plugin.
 * **name** (mandatory): the name of the device.
 * **ip** (mandatory): the IP address of the device.
+* *inputs* (optional): by default the plugins will create Home for launcher shortcut and Other for previous app shortcut as input.
+If set, the plugins will add more input based on the config.
+To know your app id, please see your Homebridge log.
+When you live this black, and set *hidehhome* and *hideother* to true, the plugins will hide inputs in Home App.
 * *interval* (optional): if not set, the plugin will check device statuses every 5000 miliseconds.
 * *playbacksensor* (optional): if set to *true*, plugin will create a motion sensor based on playback activity (either video or music).
 * *category* (optional): you can choose from this categories: *APPLE_TV, TELEVISION, TV_STREAMING_STICK, TV_SET_TOP_BOX, AUDIO_RECEIVER, or SPEAKER*.
 Home app will display different icon based on the category you choose.